-This function allows you to block inappropriate, explicit and malicious websites, and control access to specified websites at specified time.
+Parental Controls allows you to set up unique restrictions on internet access for each member of your family.
+You can block inappropriate, explicit and malicious websites, and control access to specified websites at specified time.

 - Setting Up Access Restrictions - Monitoring Internet Usage